 Phil has over 18 years varied experience of working with homelessness in Manchester.
 This experience has been gained through working in night/day centres, supported housing projects, rough sleepers outreach team and prescribing drug services.

-Phil's current role is to engage homeless patients that have been identified as frequently attending MRI A&E in order to offer intensive support to ensure any identified need is met resulting in a reduction in A&E attendances and overall imporovement in health and well being.
+Phil joined the team in 2012 and his current role is to engage complex rough sleepers in the city centre and homeless patients that have been identified as frequently attending MRI A&E in order to offer intensive support to ensure any identified need is met resulting in a reduction in A&E attendances and overall improvement in health and wellbeing.

 Rachael has previously worked for Manchester City Council within the homeless section for 13 years.
 This has included work in temporary homeless accommodation, rough sleeper outreach work, floating support (re-housing and resettlement), discharge planning from psychiatric wards and the Domestic Violence Team.

 Rachael joined the team in 2014 and her current role is to coordinate the primary care service delivery.
 This includes working proactively as part of a wider multi-disciplinary team to identify and engage homeless people to develop and implement comprehensive plans to address complex need.

 Heidi joined the team in 2016 and has extensive experience supporting homeless patients in a variety of settings including local authority housing, rough sleeper outreach service, a homeless day centre and a female sex worker project.